adrequest/adrequest-wordpress/README.md

 -   Go to Settings -> Adrequest and enter your license code.

 ## Changes
+### 1.03
+-	Added a activation hook with request to adrequest servers

 ### 1.0.2
 -   Allow async loading instead parrallel.